AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

     δ(::Type{Val{n}}, s::HasDeltaSet, ::GeometricHodge, matrix_type) where n
     δ(::Type{Val{n}}, s::HasDeltaSet, ::GeometricHodge, form::AbstractVector) where n

-CombinatorialSpaces.jl, FastDEC.jl

 ### Description

-The codifferential operator serves as the adjoint of the exterior derivative.
-It maps k-forms to (k-1)-forms.
-This operator is used to represent divergence and as a component of the Laplace-Beltrami (Laplacian) operator.
+The codifferential operator acts as the adjoint of the exterior derivative.
+It linearly maps k-forms to (k-1)-forms.
+This operator can represent divergence and it is used in the algebraic definition of the Laplacian operator.

 This operator is metric due to the reliance of the hodge star in its definition.
-It is represented as a sparse matrix created by combining hodge star and exterior derivative matrices and accounting for orientation.
+It is represented as a sparse matrix created by combining hodge star and exterior derivative matrices.

-In the smooth setting, the codifferential is the adjoint of the exterior derivative operator.
-This property is retained in the discrete setting as well.
-It is defined through hodge star and exterior derivative operators.
 Due to its simple definition, it can be computed just by applying three matrix operators and accounting for orientation.
-This operator is also used as a part of the algebraic definition for the Laplace-Beltrami operator.

 Finally, due to the presence of the exterior derivative in its definition, the smooth codifferential operator has nilpotency - the operator applied to same form twice is zero.
-Due to inaccuracies in the discrete hodge star, the discrete codifferential applied twice is approximately zero.
+However, due to inaccuracies in the discrete hodge star, the discrete codifferential applied twice is only approximately zero.

 ### Important Properties

-$ \Omega_d^{k+1} (K) \rightarrow \Omega_d^k (K) $
+$ \delta^k: \Omega\_d^{k+1} (K) \rightarrow \Omega\_d^k (K) $

-The discrete codifferential operator is a linear map that inputs discrete (k+1)-forms on mesh K and outputs discrete k-forms.
+The discrete codifferential operator is a linear map that inputs discrete (k+1)-forms on mesh K and outputs discrete k-forms on K.

 $ δf = 0 $

 The formula above shows that the codifferential of a 0-form f is equal to zero.
 The codifferential operator takes a k-form and outputs a (k-1)-form.
 There is no such thing as a (-1)-form, so the operation outputs zero.

-$ δω = (−1)^{n(k−1)+1} ⋆ d ⋆ ω $
+$ δω = (−1)^{n(k−1)+1} * d * ω $

 The formula above displays the discrete definition of the codifferential operator on forms.
 It can be defined purely through hodge star and exterior derivative operators.
-The $(−1)^{n(k−1)+1}$  decides the orientation of the output.
+The $(−1)^{n(k−1)+1}$  represents the orientation of the output.
 It is important to realize that if the codifferential is applied to a primal form, then the dual exterior derivative formula should be used in the definition, as $⋆ω$ would produce a dual form.

 $ ⟨dω, β⟩ = ⟨ω, δβ⟩ $